 You can use this technique whenever you are making a drink with citrusy notes to bump up the flavor and the presentation.

-Pour the vodka, Cointreau, lime juice and cranberry juice over the ice.
+- Combine the ingredients: Fill a mixing glass or cocktail shaker with ice cubes.
+Pour the vodka, Cointreau, lime juice, and cranberry juice over the ice.

-Cover the shaker and shake well (you can also give the cocktail a good stir, let it sit for 30 seconds, and stir again, repeating once or twice more), until the shaker is very cold.
+- Shake well: Cover the shaker and shake well (you can also give the cocktail a good stir, let it sit for 30 seconds, and stir again, repeating once or twice more) until the shaker is very cold.

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This